 Keep in mind that you may need to do some adjusting depending on which weapons you don’t have and which slot you choose to outfit with an Exotic!

 More Destiny 2 Content:

-- The Best PVE Weapons in Destiny 2 (April 2020 Season of the Worthy Meta)
+- The Best PVE Weapons in Destiny 2 (July 2020 Season of Arrivals Meta)